South African Activities

 The Bird of Prey and Rehabilitation Centre is located just outside the sleepy Mpumalanga Highlands town of Dullstroom.
 This center sheds light on the plight of South Africa's endangered raptor species by rehabilitating injured and orphaned birds.
 It also offers demonstrations to the public.

 A bush walk provides safari enthusiasts with a unique way to experience the wilderness areas of Southern Africa.
-Embark on foot in the company of armed rangers and trackers equipped with experience and knowledge that will make your bush walk all the more interesting.
-Learn more about the environment you are traversing and observe wildlife up close.
+Embark on foot in the company of an armed ranger and a tracker, whose experience and knowledge will make your bush walk more insightful.
+Learn about the environment you are traversing and observe wildlife up close.

-Cango Wildlife Ranch invites visitors to experience an exciting variety of animal encounters, from cheetah and tigers to meeting lemurs and crocodile cage diving.
+Cango Wildlife Ranch invites visitors to experience memorable animal encounters, from cheetah encounters to meeting lemurs and trying crocodile cage diving.
 This family-friendly nature park offers moments that avid animal lovers will treasure for years.

 Boulders Beach is situated in a sheltered cove in False Bay.
-This pristine little stretch of beach is so remarkable because it is home to a colony of endangered African penguins, endowing visitors the opportunity to swim and sunbathe among these handsome flightless birds.
+This pristine little stretch of beach is remarkable because it is home to a colony of the endangered African penguin, offering visitors the opportunity to swim and sunbathe near these handsome flightless birds.
 Strewn with thousand-year-old boulders, the beach itself is quite beautiful.

 View

 The Knysna Elephant Park is located near the charming Garden Route resort town of Knysna.
-This elephant sanctuary offers visitors the unique opportunity to interact with, walk with and ride on these magnificent animals.
-The experiences are enhanced by the elephants' ever-present handlers, who share stories and interesting facts.
+This elephant sanctuary offers visitors the opportunity to interact with and walk with these magnificent animals.
+Experiences are enhanced by the elephants' ever-present handlers, who share stories and interesting facts.

 Open 4x4 Game Drives